cbedart/SATELLiTES/README.md

 ## How to use SATELLiTES

-If you want to learn how to use SATELLiTES, please have a look at the "SATELLiTES Wiki.pdf" document.
+If you want to learn how to use SATELLiTES, please have a look at https://satellites.readthedocs.io/en/latest/index.html

 This software is under active development: if you find any bug, critical issue, or if you just want to make comments/suggestions to improve the tool, please leave a comment in the "Issues" section.
 Thanks in advance for your help!